aldredb/ibp-ansible-template/README.md

 - Replace `<console_default_password>` with the default password for the IBM Blockchain Platform console.
 This default password will be set as the password for all new users, including the user created during the installation process.
 - By default, the `<wait_timeout>` variable is set to 3600 seconds (1 hour), which should be sufficient for most environments.
 You only need to change the value for this variable if you find that timeout errors occur during the installation process.

-> NOTE: if your Openshift Cluster is on multizones: add the following to `vars`:
+> NOTE: if your Openshift Cluster is on multizones: add the following to `install-ibp.yaml`:

 ```yaml
 clusterdata: